+An Event Marketing Plan is your event’s goals and what your event marketing plan is founded on.
 Effective and efficient event marketing, when done properly can take the product or service directly to groups of prospects while keeping the company focused on its goals.

 It may be the 21st century, but do not let the ease of social media technology hide the tried and true rule of marketing success.
 The best way for marketers to connect with prospective buyers and customers includes digital marketing, but still relies on face to face persuasion.